improveTheWorld/DataFlow.NET/docs/iCode-Extensions-Layer.md

 - Creating excessive intermediate collections
 - Not disposing file streams properly

-This completes the comprehensive documentation for the iCode.Extensions layer, covering all major extension methods, patterns, and usage scenarios.
+This completes the comprehensive documentation for the DataFlow.Extensions layer, covering all major extension methods, patterns, and usage scenarios.